luciano665/Research_Automation_stocks/README.md

 # Research Automation Chatbot
  - It has acces to more than 9000 tickets from the Yahoo finance API
  - Stored in a VectorDatabase
+ - Functionality equal to a normal chat interaction
 ## Deploy Your Own

 You can deploy your own version of the Next.js AI Chatbot to Vercel with one click: